 1. Aids Weight Loss

 Swimming is a great way to burn calories.
-And the more calories you burn, the more fat gets mobilized.
+And the more calories you burn, the more fat gets mobilized leading to weight loss and management.
 As a result, you will start losing the extra flab in your body.
 Korean scientists conducted an experiment on obese children and found that swimming and other aquatic exercises helped reduce fat mass in their body (2).

 2. Builds Bone Strength

 Bone mass decreases with age, especially in women.
 Swimming can help prevent bone loss triggered by age and other forms of aerobic exercises.
 It is also helpful for those with joint pain or arthritis.
-Scientists conducted an experiment and found that swimming ameliorates osteoporosis, helps improve bone mass, and strengthens the bones (3), (4).
+Scientists conducted an experiment and found that swimming ameliorates osteoporosisi XA bone disease characterized by weak and brittle bones, which increases the risk of sudden fractures. , helps improve bone mass, and strengthens the bones (3), (4).

 3. Improves Heart Health

 The number of people suffering from heart diseases has skyrocketed in the recent past.
 So, if you lead a sedentary lifestyle and feel that going to the gym is dreadful, try having fun in the cool blue water.
-This aerobic exercise will help improve your heart health and protect you from potential cardiovascular diseases.
-In fact, various studies have found that swimming is one of the best exercises for keeping your heart in good condition (5).
+Water aerobics will help improve your heart health and protect you from potential cardiovascular diseasesi XA group of diseases that affect the blood vessels and heart due to genetics or the build-up of fatty deposits inside the arteries. and leads to a reduced risk of chronic diseases.
+It can also improve muscle strength and tone.
+In fact, various studies have found that swimming is one of the best exercises for keeping your heart in good condition and may even aid improved circulation (5).